-The Department of Jobs and Small Business undertakes a range of purchasing activities and manages grants processes for employment services.
+The Department of Jobs and Small Business (the Department) undertakes a range of purchasing activities for employment services.
 Information about current activities is provided below.
-Purchasing exercise information will be available from 9.00 am on the day of release.
+Purchasing activity information will be available from 9.00am (Canberra time) on the day of release.

 The Group of Twenty (G20) is the leading forum for international economic cooperation.
 Each year G20 Leaders and Ministers meet to discuss ways to strengthen the global economy. ...

 The Australian Government provides assistance to people owed certain outstanding employee entitlements following the liquidation or bankruptcy of employers, this help is available through the Fair Entitlements Guarantee (FEG).